-Submitted data are aggregated to daily (00:00 to 24:00) values (sum or average/mean, min. and max., respectively) and forwarded to the relevant data centre for each plot in standardised forms, together with information on completeness of measurements and background information on the methods, models and interpretations used.
-(Technical details and forms in Annex 5).
+Submitted data are aggregated mandatory to daily (00:00 to 24:00) and optionally in addition to hourly (e.g. 00:00 to 01:00, 01:00 to 02:00 ...) values (sum or average/mean, min. and max., respectively).
+Whereas daily data should be submitted validated and gap filled, submission of hourly data which were only checked for validity and without gap filling is acceptable.
+An overview of aggregation and units for the submission of daily data is given in Table 5.
+For hourly data it is sufficient to submit mean and sum values, respectively.
+Data must be forwarded to the relevant data centre for each plot in standardised forms, together with information on completeness of measurements and background information on the methods, models and interpretations used.
+(Technical details and forms at the ICP Forests data submission online documentation https://icp-forests.org/documentation/Surveys/MM/MEM.html).